epoberezkin/poberezkin.com/posts/2022-12-07-why-privacy-needs-to-be-redefined.md

 These consequences continue with the manipulation of elections [^ca].
 The violation of privacy doesn't just endanger our economics, they endanger democracy itself.

 But it doesn’t stop here.
+People can be prosecuted solely based on their associations.
 The most shocking, life-changing consequences are described in the memoir of Mohamedou Ould Slahi, recently shot as a movie The Mauritanian [^slahi].
 When he was released after 14 years in prison the judge wrote in his opinion: _"... associations alone are not enough, of course, to make detention lawful."_

 ## Is Fourth Amendment enough?